aws-samples/dr-with-eks-efs/README.md

 ```

 You can check the status of the replication by `aws efs describe-replication-configurations --file-system-id $PRI_EFS_ID --region $PRI_REGION`.
-It takes ~15 minutes for the initial replication to be completed.
+You can also do `watch aws efs...` as well.
+It takes ~15 minutes for the initial replication to complete.
 Once you see the `Status` as `Enabled` you can then move on to the next step.

+---

+> [!NOTE]
+> Note that the **file system in the DR region becomes read-only** once the replication status is `Enabled`.

+---

 ### Step 11 - Deploy Kubernetes Storage Class in the EKS cluster of the primary region